Learning Nash Equilibria in Zero-Sum Stochastic Games via Entropy-Regularized Policy Approximation: Introduction

-Intelligent agents also tend to efficiently utilize prior knowledge to learn new tasks and develop important competencies~\cite{how-people-learn}.
-Entropy-regularized soft Q-learning~\cite{Fox:2015}, originally introduced to address the maximization-bias, has the potential of transferring previous experiences to new environments by incorporating a prior (a reference policy or a previously learnt policy) thus restricting exploration only to policies close to the prior.
-The soft Q-learning idea was recently extended to two-agent zero-sum and team games~\cite{Balance-Two-Player-Soft-Q:2018}.
-This two-agent Soft-Q algorithm avoids the use of the expensive Nash operator to update the game value at each learning step; the two agents, instead, compute closed-form soft-optimal policies under entropy regularization that explore the policy space close to the priors.
-Since none of the agents computes Nash policy, the output policies of the two-agent Soft-Q may be far from optimal.
+The recent works on entropy-regularized soft Q-learning \cite{Fox:2015} provide an efficient way to approximate Nash policies.
+Specifically, the two-agent Soft-Q algorithm \cite{Balance-Two-Player-Soft-Q:2018} avoids the use of the expensive linear optimizations to update the Q-function.
+The two agents, instead, compute closed-form soft-optimal policies under an entropy regularization that explores the policy space close to the given priors.
+Due to fixed regularization, however, the generated policies of the two-agent Soft-Q may be far from a NE.
+Consequently, there is a need for algorithms that learn the NE, yet in a computationally efficient manner, that can be used in a wide variety of multi-agent situations.

-To achieve convergence to NE while maintaining computational efficiency, we propose a new entropy-regularized Q-learning algorithm for zero-sum games, called Soft Nash Q$^2$-learning (SNQ2).
-The proposed algorithm learns two different Q-values: the standard Q-value and the soft Q-value.
-The two values are used asynchronously in a ``feedback'' learning mechanism: the soft-Q policies act as an efficient approximation of the Nash policies to update the standard Q-value; the Nash policies from the standard Q-value are periodically used to update the priors guiding the soft-Q policies.
-Consequently, SNQ2 significantly reduces the frequency of using the expensive Nash operator (Minimax in the zero-sum case), and thus expedites convergence to the NE.
-Furthermore, the priors used in the soft-Q policy updates provide the opportunity to transfer knowledge from previous training experience or from human experts to a new environment, and thus ``warm-start'' the learning process.
-This is demonstrated in the numerical examples section of the paper.
+To achieve convergence to NE while maintaining computational efficiency, we propose a novel adaptive entropy-regularized Q-learning algorithm for zero-sum games, referred to as Soft Nash Q$^2$-learning (SNQ2L) \footnote{SNQ2 refers to the non-learning version of the algorithm, which has access to the game dynamics.}.
+The proposed algorithm learns two different Q-values: a standard Q-value and an entropy-regularized soft Q-value.
+The two values are used asynchronously in a ``feedback'' learning mechanism: the soft policies act as an efficient{ \parfillskip=0pt \parskip=0pt }

-Since the balance between the learning of the two Q-values plays a critical role in the performance of the SNQ2 algorithm, we also introduce a dynamic scheduling scheme that actively changes the frequency of the updates of the priors with the new Nash policies.
-We empirically show the convergence of SNQ2 to a Nash equilibrium for several stochastic games demonstrating major speed-up over existing algorithms.